-Indicators: Accelerated Procedure: Legal Assistance Same as regular procedure 1.
-Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No ❖ Does free legal assistance cover: ☐ Representation in interview (in the DFT only) ☐ Legal advice 2.
-Do asylum seekers have access to free legal assistance on appeal against a negative decision in practice? ☐ Yes ☐ With difficulty ☐ No ☐ Representation in courts ☐ Legal advice
+Indicators: Accelerated Procedure: Legal Assistance 1.
+Do asylum seekers have access to free legal assistance at first instance in practice?
+2. Do asylum seekers have access to free legal assistance on appeal against a negative decision in practice?

 The following information relates to the Detained Fast Track Procedure as it operated immediately prior to its suspension in 2015.
 Unlike in the regular procedure, fast track detainees were entitled to have a publicly funded legal adviser present at their initial interview.
 However, the judge commented in the 2014 Detention Action case that: